 By Kaori Kaneko and Izumi Nakagawa

-TOKYO, Feb 21 (Reuters) - Japanese manufacturers’ sentiment picked up for the third straight month in February and looks set to turn positive in the next few months, a Reuters poll showed, showing a gradual recovery from a slump with help from a weak yen.
+TOKYO, Feb 21 (Reuters) - Japanese manufacturers’ sentiment picked up for the third straight month in February and looks set to turn positive in the next few months, a Reuters poll showed, adding to expectations of a gradual economic upturn helped by a weaker yen.

-Firms remained cautious about a patchy recovery in the business environment in February but indicated they are expecting broad improvement in coming months, although a full-fledged economic recovery may take time.
+Firms remained cautious about a patchy recovery in the business environment but still expect broad improvement in coming months, although a full-fledged economic recovery may take time.

 The poll of 400 firms, of which 257 responded during Feb.
-1-18, comes as new Prime Minister Shinzo Abe continues to aggressively push monetary and fiscal policies which have helped to sharply weaken the yen and boost share prices to 52-month highs.
+1-18, comes after new Prime Minister Shinzo Abe’s push for aggressive monetary and fiscal policies has helped sharply weaken the yen and boost share prices to 52-month highs.

 “Progress in the yen’s weakness helped our recurring profits but a recovery in the core business is limited,” one metal products/machinery firm said.